-Our society views time, thought, energy as moving forward always progressing.
-In this classic view of time, we progress forward in a linear manner, collecting our experiences chronologically.
+My work is representative of my perception of time, thought and energy.
+Our society views these as moving forward always progressing; in this classic view of time, we progress forward in a linear manner, collecting our experiences chronologically.
 It appears as though our experiences are compartmentalized and systematic.
-For most of us the way we experience time, energy and memory is not linear.
+For most of us, however, these experiences are anything but linear.
 I find the ribbon a rich subject because it stands as a metaphor for how I view time, thought, energy and memories.
-The ribbon is made up of many lines and though compromised of lines, the ribbon offers a different description.
 As life does, the ribbon bends in on itself, layers, doubles-back and creates circular patterns.

-I intend for the ribbons to be evocative rather than descriptive.
-While I see the ribbon as a metaphor, it is intended to apply to the viewers own personal experience rather than describe an external past experience of someone else.
+Ultimately, I intend for my paintings to be evocative rather than descriptive.
+While I see the ribbon as a metaphor, its referential nature is intended to apply to the viewers own personal experience rather than describe an external past experience of someone else.